 Burning off during the Fire Danger Period

 You need a permit to burn-off during the Fire Danger Period.
-You must also notify ESTA of your burn-off.
-Otherwise brigades might be called out unnecessarily.
+You must also notify ESTA of your burn-off as contained in your permit.
+Otherwise brigades will be called out unnecessarily.

 Total Fire Ban days

 Total Fire Bans are different to the Fire Danger Period.